 The DT 880 look similar to the DT 990 PRO but have enough unique touches to feel like a different design.
 The circular ear cups are semi open as opposed to the open design of the DT 990 which combined with the more premium, metal enclosures makes the DT 880 look much more expensive than their price range.
 They also have a slightly different headband design with two small metal plates at the hinges, which look a bit odd but shouldn't be much of an issue once they're on your head.

-The DT 880 are decently comfortable headphones but put an uneven amount of pressure around your ears.
+The DT 880 are comfortable headphones but put an uneven amount of pressure around your ears.
 The ear cup padding is covered with a soft microfiber fabric that feels good on the skin.
 They're also not as tight as DT 990 out of the box, but unfortunately, the angle of ear cups causes them to put an uncomfortable amount of pressure between your jaw and your ear lobe which can get a bit tiring after having them on for a while.

-The DT 880 are not very portable headphones.
+Like the DT 990 PRO and the DT 770, the DT 880 are not very portable headphones.
 They're bulky, they don't fold into a more compact format, and the ear cups don't lay flat either.
 This makes them quite cumbersome to carry on your person without a bag.
 Unfortunately, the provided carrying case adds so much bulk that they may not even fit into your backpack or gym bag.

 Comes with a soft case that will shield the headphones against scratches and minor water damage.
 It also protects them against some impacts but because it's a soft case it won't be ideal against accidental drops.
 Unfortunately, the case almost doubles the amount of space that they would take up in your bag.
 This makes them even less portable which is slightly disappointing.